suraj-pillai/workshop/README.md

 *   [Install mongosh, (to access mongodb)](https://www.mongodb.com/docs/mongodb-shell/install/)
 *   Ability to execute curl command.
 If curl is not available, please install it
 *   [Install Confluent CLI](https://docs.confluent.io/confluent-cli/current/install.html#install-confluent-cli)

 ---

+# Objective

+In this workshop you will learn how Confluent Cloud can enable you to quickly and easily stand up a streaming ETL pipeline.
+During this workshop you’ll get hands-on experience with building out an end-to-end ETL pipeline; from extracting & loading data from out-of-the-box source & target systems with connectors to transforming the data in real-time with ksqlDB all in Confluent Cloud.
+The source in this case is a MySQL instance which contains Bank Account and Transaction details.
+You will stream this data into Confluent Cloud, apply transformations on the data using ksqlDB and finally load the transformed data into MongoDB

+---